Tech Sales Job Descriptions Explained

 What Does This Actually Mean?

-Though the job title says ‘Enterprise Account Executive’ the job description is telling us something much different.
+Though the job title says ‘Enterprise Account Executive, ’ the job description tells us something much different.
 First and foremost, ‘mid-market’ businesses are specified in the description rather than Fortune 500 companies.
 Also, the sentence ‘close new accounts in rapid cycles’ indicates that the selling is likely transactional in nature.
 Finally, there are several indications that the Account Executive is responsible for generating his or her own pipeline.
-Thus despite the job title, the job description is indicating a full cycle, transactional Account Executive position.
+Thus, despite the job title, the job description indicates a full cycle, transactional Account Executive position.

 Are you looking for a new IT sales job?
 Start your new career today.
 Apply now and connect with employers!